 by C. Kyllonen & P. Greer

 Mommy’s heart went POP! follows a mother on her international adoption journey.
 In simple yet heartfelt words and with rich illustrations, this picture book captures the love and anticipation of a prospective adoptive mother beautifully.
-Although I am not very fond of the phrase “you grew in my heart” (it is confusing for small children as they take everything literally), this book does a good job at reassuring young adopted children how much they were wanted and how much they are loved. ~ African – Preschool
+Although I am not very fond of the phrase “you grew in my heart” (it is confusing for small children), this book does a good job at reassuring young adopted children how much they were wanted and how much they are loved. ~ African – Preschool

 Mama’s Day